Solomon and Sheba: Death and replacement of Tyrone Power

 Production of the movie was halted.
 Because love scenes remained to be shot, another actor would have to be cast if the existing script was to be used; battle sequences had been filmed, but most of these could still be used, with close ups of the new actor added.
 Other possibilities discussed including rewriting the script to use Power's footage, or use Power for the first half of the movie (as "young Solomon"), then recasting another actor as Solomon for the second half.
 The issue was complicated because three different parties had full script, star, and director approval: Small, Copa Productions, and Gina Lollobrigida.

 On 16 November Small offered the part of Solomon to Yul Brynner, a friend of Power, and the actor accepted.
-This meant Brynner had to delay playing the lead role in an adaption of the 1951 novel Spartacus which was subsequently cancelled and instead adapted as the 1960 movie Spartacus to which he had committed.
+This meant Brynner had to delay playing the lead role in an adaption of the Howard Fast's 1951 novel Spartacus that was subsequently cancelled and instead produced by Kirk Douglas as the 1960 movie Spartacus to which he had committed.
 However United Artists had not been told of Brynner's casting and were unsure of the conditions which had been granted to him.
 Ted Richmond wanted to pull out of producing and for a time there was some doubt if the film would go ahead at all.

 Another option was to cancel Solomon and Sheba altogether: the production was insured up to $3 million in the case of the death of one of the six lead players; Lloyd's of London covered the daily $100,000 bill while the film was halted.
 However, in the end it was decided to proceed with Brynner in the role of Solomon.

 The film was eventually completed over ten weeks after much difficulty with an estimated cost of $6 million.
 It was felt that this was relatively inexpensive considering the scale of the movie.
 As a result, Spain increasingly became a base for Hollywood movies.